 Junior College is for 14 year old to 16 year old students.
-To be able to enrol, your child needs to be aged 14, in Year 9 going into Year 10.
+To be able to apply, your child needs to be aged 13/14, currently in Year 9.
+Studies at Junior College will commence once your child is 14/15 and starting Year 10.
 Your child will study at Junior College for two years before being able to progress onto the next level of study.

 Although the Junior College is located on the Folkestone College site, the students have their own dedicated area, including classrooms, studio, common room, reception and toilets.
 Students will have the opportunity to use the College refectory and student centre during their breaks and lunchtimes.

 Unfortunately not.
 The Junior College curriculum is a two year qualification and your child is not able to join in the middle of the qualification.
 Your child needs to be 14 years old, and going into year 10, in order to study the full programme.